Classic Rock Bands That Released Three Perfect Albums In A Row

 Photo: Photography Stock Ruiz – Shutterstock

-There are many bands in classic rock history that have released three great albums in a row.
+Many bands in classic rock history have released three great albums in a row.
 There are not as many that have released three perfect albums.
-Of course the term perfect is obviously a subjective phases when it come to the arts.
-Nonetheless the bands we have included on this list have released what we would call many perfect albums in there careers besides just the three in a row.
-Since there are many classic rock bands that have released great trilogies of rock albums, we thought we would lean to the heavesy sides of things with a few exceptions for this article.
-Bands like Slayer who were one of the most corrosive, ultra thrash/death blended sinister bands that took its place as one of the thrash metal world’s Big Four bands in the mid ’80’s.
-So, that’s where we will start out our Classic Rock Bands That Released Three Perfect Albums In A Row article.
+Of course, the term perfect is a subjective phrase when it comes to the arts.
+Nonetheless, the bands we have included on this list have released what we would call many perfect albums in their careers besides just the three in a row.
+Since many classic rock bands have released great trilogies of rock albums, we thought we would lean to the heavy sides with a few exceptions for this article.
+Bands like Slayer, who were one of the most corrosive, ultra thrash/death blended sinister bands, took their place as one of the thrash metal world’s Big Four bands in the mid-80s.
+So, that’s where we will start our Classic Rock Bands That Released Three Perfect Albums In A Row article.

 Slayer

-Slayer’s first two albums, Show No Mercy and Hell Awaits were plenty dark, but they then created a string of albums in which they fueled the genre of death metal with a power that was almost indescribable.
+Slayer’s first two albums, Show No Mercy and Hell Awaits, were dark, but they then created a string of albums in which they fueled the death metal genre with an almost indescribable power.
 The first, Reign In Blood, all 28 minutes of it, remains a metal milestone across the board for its fury and imagery.
-The band caught a lot of flak for the opening classic track “Angel Of Death,” which did nothing but discuss the horrific deeds of Nazi doctor/butcher Joseph Mengele, and even though the lyrics were definitely against the sadistic monster, some types naturally tried to paint them as Nazi’s, not apparently bothering to read the lyrics.
+The band caught a lot of flak for the opening classic track “Angel Of Death,” which did nothing but discuss the horrific deeds of Nazi doctor/butcher Joseph Mengele.
+Even though the lyrics were definitely against the sadistic monster, some types naturally tried to paint them as Nazi’s, not apparently bothering to read the lyrics.

-Slayer and metal fans were literally blown away at this incredible album.
-It has two additional tracks now, making it a real marathon at 32 minutes, but such power wasn’t going to be quelled that quickly.
+Slayer and metal fans were blown away at this incredible album.
+It has two additional tracks now, making it an actual marathon at 32 minutes, but such power wasn’t going to be quelled that quickly.

 The Beatles

-These guys did something truly amazing, and it almost makes me want to call this trinity a quad-whatever.
-However in the spirit of the article, first let’s acknowledge the leap in songwriting on Help! over the older albums.
-The Beatles were very tired and exhausted when they were shoved into Abbey Road studios to rush out Beatles For Sale.
-While it had its charms, like McCartney’s “Eight Days A Week” overall with several cover tunes it was clearly not a band at peak performance.
-But while the production of Help! wasn’t improved over previous albums, it had a huge improvement in songs, including “Yesterday” “Help!”
+These guys did something truly unique, and it almost makes me want to call this trinity a quad-whatever.
+However, in the spirit of the article, first, let’s acknowledge the leap in songwriting on Help! over the older albums.
+The Beatles were exhausted when shoved into Abbey Road studios to rush out Beatles For Sale.
+While it had its charms, like McCartney’s “Eight Days A Week” overall with several cover tunes, it was clearly not a band at peak performance.
+But while the production of Help! wasn’t improved over previous albums, it had a considerable improvement in songs, including “Yesterday” and “Help!”
 “Ticket To Ride” and even Ringo’s cover of Buck Owens’ classic “Act Naturally.”

 Nobody expected what was next: Rubber Soul.The sound wasn’t just better – it was astonishingly better and blew out all the competition for great sound except for a California genius named Brian Wilson, who was paying close attention and on the same creative level.
-I can only imagine the impact this album had, as I was just five years old.
-But the fact it is still fresh and songs like “Norwegian Wood” and “Nowhere Man”, two of Lennon’s best ever songs, and “Michelle” have aged not one bit.
-But part two of this trilogy was Revolver, and is regarded by many as the greatest Beatles album ever, and one of the most important in sonic innovation and songwriting development by any composer in any field.
+I can only imagine this album’s impact as I was just five years old.
+But the fact it is still fresh and songs like “Norwegian Wood” and “Nowhere Man”, two of Lennon’s best ever songs, and “Michelle” has aged not one bit.
+But part two of this trilogy was Revolver, which is regarded by many as the greatest Beatles album ever and one of the most important in sonic innovation and songwriting development by any composer in any field.

-From the burning “Taxman”, with George singing and letting Paul play that stinging lead to the R & B “Got To Get You Into My Life” and closer “Tomorrow Never Knows”, and what a closer – the bar was raised considerably.
-In fact Brian Wilson responded with the equally majestic Pet Sounds.
+From the burning “Taxman,” with George singing and letting Paul play that stinging lead to the R&B “Got To Get You Into My Life” and closer “Tomorrow Never Knows”, and what a closer – the bar was raised considerably.
+Brian Wilson responded with the equally majestic Pet Sounds.
 And we know what came next – Sgt.
 Pepper’s Lonely Hearts Club Band.
 Since volumes of books have covered this incredible album, we’ll save the descriptions, but I think these three albums were indeed The Beatles’ greatest trilogy of albums.

 The Rolling Stones